corn-mendoza/Workshop-v3/README.md

 ## Projects
 The following are the projects found in this repository and a short description of the functionality that each is designed to demonstrate.

-### Workshop UI
+### Exchange UI
-Main demo application for the workshop
+Standalone web application for the PCF Exchange demo/workshop.

-### Fortune Teller Service
-Provides fortunes as a service used to demonstrate the circuit breaker and service discovery design patterns.

 ### Market Data Service
 Market data service used by the PCF Exchange demo/workshop.

-### Order Manager Service
+### Order Manager Service (Java and .NET Core)
 Order manager service used by the PCF Exchange demo/workshop.

 ### Exchange BTUSD Service
 Currency conversion service used by the PCF Exchange demo/workshop.

-### Exchange UI
+### Exchange Legacy Service
-Standalone web application for the PCF Exchange demo/workshop.
+.NET Framework version of the Exchange BTUSD Service used by the PCF Exchange demo/workshop.

-### Tweet Bunny Service
-Provides sample console application that can leverage the Steeltoe services and connectors.

-### Fortune Service Client
-Provides a reusable client for accessing the fortune teller service.

-### Order Manager Client
-Provides a reusable client for accessing the order manager service.

-### Pivotal Utilities
-Common set of functions used by several applications.

 ## Installation Instructions
 ### Deploying through the VSTS Pipeline